strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

   </Tabs>

 4. Add the transfer token when prompted to do so.
-5. Answer **Yes** or **No** to the CLI prompt: "The transfer will delete all data in the local database and media files.
-Are you sure you want to proceed?"
+5. Answer **Yes** or **No** to the CLI prompt: "The transfer will delete all of the local Strapi assets and its database.
+Are you sure you want to proceed?".

 </TabItem>
 </Tabs>